notexactlyawe/cameronmacleod.com/content/letting-go.md

-Title: The Importance of Letting Go of Ideas
+Title: The importance of letting go of ideas
 Date: 2016-03-13
 Slug: importance-of-letting-go
 Category: Misc